What Is Product Category Analysis And Why Is It Important?

 Category analysis identifies the category drivers by using customer experience – to uncover issues and opportunities that cannot be identified through traditional customer satisfaction research.

 By using the highly effective customer journey mapping, brands can identify the category drivers that drive a customer to choose a product over another.
 By looking at the end-to-end customer journey, marketers gain a comprehensive view of all the key drivers that make a considerable impact on the customers’ choice of products.

 Customer journey mapping can also reveal inconsistencies across touchpoints that may limit a driver to excite or delight a customer.

 Knowing what drives customers to buy a product and what makes them reject a particular product can be attained by category analysis.

-For instance when Clootrack performed category analysis on Men’s Apparel in USA, the top category driver emerged as ‘fitting of the shirt’, and not really the range of shirts or the quality of the fabric.
+For instance, when Clootrack performed category analysis on Men’s Apparel in the USA, the top category driver emerged as ‘fitting of the shirt’, and not really the range of shirts or the quality of the fabric.

 This emerged as a unique insight for apparel companies as they would have expected the quality of the fabric or range of the shirts to occupy the top position.